 By Teachers, For Teachers

-When it comes to active engagement, nothing beats a classrooom whiteboard.
-Not the expensive, high-tech kind – I’m referring to the low-tech white boards that students write on with dry erase markers.
+When it comes to active engagement, nothing beats a classrooom dry erase board.
+Not the expensive, high-tech kind – I’m referring to the low-tech boards that students write on with dry erase markers.

 If I had to choose between an interactive white board and a classroom set of dry erase boards, I’d choose the low-tech white boards every time.